Vincenzo Nardiello

 Vincenzo Nardiello (born 11 June 1966) is a retired former world champion Italian boxer in the super middleweight division.
+He was a WBC world champion in that division.

-Early life & amateur career
+Early life and amateur career

 Nardiello was born in Stuttgart, Baden-Württemberg, West Germany.
-A former world champion in the super middleweight division, he and Roy Jones Jr. are best remembered as the two boxers who were controversially robbed of decisions against eventually Olympic light middleweight gold medalist Park Si-Hun in the last two rounds of the 1988 Olympics despite Nardiello and Jones clearly landing more punches in their bouts.
+A former world champion in the super middleweight division, he and Roy Jones Jr. are best remembered as the two boxers who were controversially robbed of decisions against eventual Olympic light middleweight gold medalist Park Si-Hun in the last two rounds of the 1988 Olympics despite Nardiello and Jones clearly landing more punches in their bouts.
 Two of the judges in Jones versus Si-Hun finals were banned for life after the tournament, while the third admitted his card was a mistake, with Jones being named the outstanding fighter of the tournament.
 Si-Hun apologized and retired.
 The stain of the 'bad decisions' in the 1988 Olympics stayed with Nardiello and Jones for the rest of their careers.
 36 of 37 Americans got decisions in boxing in the 1984 Olympics in the United States, and the South Koreans had vowed to get back at the American media for being terribly wronged in 1984, and Nardiello and Jones were targets of the South Korean scorecards of the time.
 Nardiello, who lost a 3–2 split decision Park Si-Hun, felt he had been cheated, argued with the officials at ringside and had to be physically dragged from the Seoul Olympics ring area.